 You may also enjoy the 10 Best Fall Inspired Vintage Decor Ideas post.

 I gathered as many fall hydrangeas as I could fit into this old crate into our farmhouse sink to arrange.

 Want to learn more about hydrangeas?
-My friend and Master gardener Stacy Ling from Bricks ‘n Blooms has been doing a great series on hydrangeas that you don’t want to miss!
+Stacy Ling from Bricks ‘n Blooms has been doing a great series on hydrangeas that you don’t want to miss!
 Click here to learn everything you need to know about hydrangeas and their blooms.